Cedric Maake

-Maoupa Cedric Maake (born 1965), known as The Wemmer Pan Killer, is a South African serial killer who was convicted of 27 murders but was suspected of killing many more.
+Maoupa Cedric Maake, known as the Wemmer Pan Killer, is a South African serial killer who was convicted of 27 murders but was suspected of killing many more.

-Biography
+Early life and education

-Cedric Maake’s father died when he was in Standard 8 (now ‘Grade 10’).
-He then decided to leave school at that time to help care for his family.
+Maoupa Cedric Maake was born in South Africa.
+His father died when he was in Standard 8 (now Grade 10), and he decided to leave school at that time to help care for his family.
 He moved to Johannesburg to look for work and became a plumber, working for himself.

 Maake had a wife and four children in Limpopo and a girlfriend in Johannesburg.
 At 33 years old he was living in La Rochelle, Johannesburg when seemingly without a trigger he began a life of crime.
-He committed at least 27 murders throughout 1996 and 1997.